johndlloyd/johndlloyd.github.io/about.md

 By day I enjoy building hardware and software products for mission driven organizations.
 By night I spend my time reading, taking pictures, and dreaming about my next adventure.

-I get excited about good bbq, premium dairy products, fresh air, and bikes!
+I get excited about automation, great bbq, hard cheeses, fresh air, and bikes!

 ### More Information